zarf-dev/proposals/6-package-preview/README.md

 below is for the real nitty-gritty.
 -->

 Introduce a new command called `zarf package preview`.
-This command will print the zarf.yaml after templates, imports, and flavors are applied.
+This command will print the package after templates, imports, and flavors are applied.

-The differential flag will not be supported until it exits beta.
+The `--differential` flag available in `zarf package create` will not be supported until it reaches stable level.
 The Zarf team is undecided on whether we will keep the differential flag or build an alternative solution.
-Implementing the differential flag will be simple if/when it's out of beta.

 The registry override flag will not be supported as this flag does not have an effect on the rendered zarf.yaml during `zarf package create`.